Case Study: Managing your electoral roll

 You can assign key dates using the Add to key date option on a person's profile page...

-...and you can bulk-assign key dates that are the same using that same Add to key date option.
+...and you can also bulk-assign key dates that are the same using that same Add to key date option - use the Search for person option to add others to the list.

 In both cases, recording a Joined electoral roll or Left electoral roll will also be helpful when your church has to produce an annual report of roll joiners and leavers in the previous year.
 To to this, use the Key Dates report to filter each key date for the range of dates reflecting your year.